 6. The Witchery by the Castle

-Looking for a hotel where Gothic drama meets five-star indulgence?
-Nestled in a 16th-century building at the top of the Royal Mile, steps from Edinburgh Castle, The Witchery offers theatrical Gothic luxury that borders on the magical.
+Looking for Gothic drama meets five-star indulgence?
+The Witchery sits in a 16th-century building at the top of the Royal Mile, literally steps from Edinburgh Castle, and honestly, it’s like time travel into a medieval fantasy.

 7. Angels Share Hotel